pxd222PranavDhinakar/C-Neural-Network/README.md

 - Hidden layer: 4 neurons
 - Output layer: 1 neuron

-The model uses a ReLU activation function for the hidden layer The model uses a Sigmoid activation function for the output layer.
+The model uses a ReLU activation function for the hidden layer.

+The model uses a Sigmoid activation function for the output layer.

 The learning rate is set to 0.05 and the number of training epochs is set to 2000.

 ### Understanding Output of ./project